JatinAgrawal0/RESUME_RANKING_WEBAPP_USING_GEMINI/README.md

 4. **Review Results**: View the ranked resumes, match percentages, and descriptions in the table format.

+## Contributing
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.

-## Feedback and Contributions
+## Contact

-Contributions and feedback are welcome!
-Feel free to open an issue or submit a pull request to enhance the functionality or address any issues.
+If you have any questions or issues, feel free to reach out to the maintainers:

+Maintainer: Jatin Agrawal
+Email: agrwl.jatin@gmail.com

 ## License